AsPJT/dream-dataset-harper/README.md

 Let's calculate the dream diary history from the first day when you start to continue the dream diary.
 It was December 6, 2015 that I started writing a dream diary more than once a month.
 Starting from this day, it's been five and a half years since I started keeping a dream diary.
 It's longer than I expected.

 In summary, the dream diary history is five and a half years in the narrow sense and 14 years in the broadest sense.

+# About the music that played in my dream 🎵

+I sometimes have music playing in my dreams.
+I categorize the music that plays in my dreams into two types.
+One is music that I know, and the other is music that I don't know.
+I can understand that the music I know is stored in my brain, but where does the music I don't know come from?

+I have compiled the unknown songs played in my dream as music score data.
+The score data is available in musicxml format.
+[Please feel free to send me an issue if you have any other data format that you would like to see.](https://github.com/Asuimin/dream-database/issues)